roarengen/equiplib/README.md

 db.create_all() #  creates all tables for models defined db.drop_all() # drops all tables
-# not that in order to update a table, we need to drop it and re-create it
+# note that in order to update a table, we need to drop it and re-create it

 # to make an new user
 from data.user import User